-50. On 17 November 2008, the National Assembly endorsed the members of the National Elections

-Commission (NEC).
-For details, please refer to the section on National Legislature above.

-- 51. On 3 February 2009, the Political Parties Council passed the political parties registration regulation.
-In the same month, the NEC finalized budget proposals to cover a period of four months for submission to Presidency for approval.
-It also approved the establishment of various subsidiary committees: Voter Registration Committee; Boundaries Delimitation Committee; Technical Committee; Coordination and Communication Committee.
-The NEC is now focusing on the identification of candidates for selection of members of the Southern Sudan Election High Committee, as well as each of the 25 State Election High Committees.
-(02/09) - 52.
-On 2 April 2009, the National Elections Commission proposed the following timeframe for elections in Sudan: 15 April-15 May 2009-demarcation of geographical constituencies; 1 June-publication of geographical constituencies; 2 June-commencement of registration; 2 July-2 August-revision and preparation of register; 3-31 August-first publication of register for appeals and outcome; 1 September-commencement date for nominations; 3 September acceptance of nominations at all elections level; 6 November-last day for nomination applications; 7 November-publication of nomination lists for appeals; 10 -27 November-final publication of nomination lists; 31 November-5 February 2010-electoral campaign; 6 February-commencement of polling; 21 February-end of poling; 27 February-announcement of final results.
-(04/09) - 53.
+- 48. On 17 November 2008, the National Assembly endorsed the members of the National Elections Commission (NEC).
+For details, please refer to the section on National Legislature above. - 49.
+On 3 February 2009, the Political Parties Council passed the political parties registration regulation.
+In the same month, the NEC approved the establishment of various subsidiary committees: Voter Registration Committee; Boundaries Delimitation Committee; Technical Committee; Coordination and Communication Committee.
+(02/09) - 50.
 The timeline for existing political parties to register and adjust their status (5 February-5 May) ended on 5 May 2009.
-According to the Political Parties Affairs Council, unregistered political parties can still register but as new parties.
-There is no deadline for new political parties to register.
-As of end of May, 69 parties have been registered. - 54.
-The first meeting of the NEC Policy Committee took place on 17 May.
+However, according to the Political Parties Affairs Council, unregistered political parties can still register as new parties, as there is no deadline for new political parties to register.
+As at August, a total of 76 political parties have been registered.
+(08/09) - 51.
+The first meeting of the NEC Policy Committee took place on 17 May 2009.
 The Policy Committee's original proposed membership comprises senior leadership from NEC, UNMIS, UNDP, Ministry of Foreign Affairs, and Ministry of International Cooperation.
-In addition to discussions on expanding the membership to include donor representatives, the Political Parties Affairs Council, and the GoSS Ministry of Regional Cooperation and the schedule for the group itself, the Policy Committee reviewed the status of election preparations. - 55.
-On 25 May, the NEC established the High Committee for Elections for Southern Sudan and the 25 State High Committees; the Returning Officer for Elections in each State was also appointed. - 56.
-On 28 May, the Chairman of the NEC, State Minister for Internal Cooperation, and the UNDP Country Director signed a UNDP project document titled "Support to Elections and Democratic Processes."
+In addition to discussions on expanding the membership to include donor representatives, the Political Parties Affairs Council, and the GoSS Ministry of Regional Cooperation and the schedule for the group itself, the Policy Committee reviewed the status of election preparations.
+(05/09) - 52.
+On 25 May 2009, the NEC established the High Committee for Elections for Southern Sudan and the 25 State High Committees; the Returning Officer for Elections in each State was also appointed.
+(05/09) - On 28 May, the Chairman of the NEC, State Minister for Internal Cooperation, and the UNDP Country Director signed a UNDP project document titled "Support to Elections and Democratic Processes."
 The project document lays the foundation for international support to the elections and contains an initial budget of US\$68.7 million to cover support to NEC, the Political Parties Affairs Council, civic and voter education, domestic observation, media training and monitoring and vital stakeholders such as women and youth.
-The Support to Elections and Democratic Processes project is an important platform for building up cooperation between Sudanese parties in North and South Sudan as well as in Darfur.
-It also allows closer collaboration between the NEC, the Ministry of International Cooperation and the international community led by UNMIS, UNDP, and the UN-African Union Mission in Darfur.
-(05/09)
+(05/09) - 54.
+On 30 June 2009, NEC released a revised the electoral calendar that delays the 2010 elections by another two months, to 5-12 April.
+The modified schedule came as a result of delays in the release of census data, required by NEC for delimitation of electoral constituencies.
+According to NEC, the new timetable provides greater opportunities for training of staff and civic education, and facilitates the voter registration process which will now take place following the rainy season.
+Some political forces have expressed reservation about the new date.
+(06/09) - 55.
+On 4 August 2009, the NEC announced the completion of the demarcation of geographical constituencies in all 25 States.
+Copies of the preliminary demarcation reports were handed to representatives of political parties on the same date.
+The Electoral Law provides for objections and challenges to demarcation to be made within a period of 30 days from initial publication of the reports; the period for filing such objections expires on 3 September.
+(08/09) - 56.
+In September 2009, the NEC announced that the Operation Work Plan, including the Voter Registration Procedures, and the Commission's budget for the period June 2009-June 2010 have been finalized and approved. - 57.
+The NEC extended the deadline for submission of objections to the Constituency Delimitation till 14 September 2009.
+It has so far has received over 500 objections. - 58.
+The chief justice, at the request of the NEC, has designated a Supreme Court justice for reviewing and adjudicating appeals on the final report of the demarcation of geographical constituencies.
+(09/09)